If you want loved ones to remember you fondly, tackle your estate-planning tasks. Your heirs will thank you for not leaving a legal mess to sort out.

 Another item helpful for your heirs is a list of bills and accounts, including contact information and account numbers for each, so your representative can settle and close these accounts.

 AARP suggests using a safe for storage.
 Your lawyer’s office could be another possibility.
-It adds:
+AARP adds:

 “Before you decide to store the will in a bank safe deposit box, consider state and local probate law.
 Many laws require that a bank safe deposit box be automatically sealed upon your death.
 This can result in messy complications.”

-This article was originally published on MoneyTalksNews.com as 'Do It Now: 8 Essential Documents for Estate Planning'.
+This article was originally published on MoneyTalksNews.com as '8 Documents That Are Essential to Planning Your Estate'.